-The direct greenhouse gas (GHG) emissions from facilities we operate were 73 million tonnes on a CO2-equivalent basis in 2013, which is slightly higher than 72 million tonnes of CO2 equivalent in 2012.
+The direct greenhouse gas (GHG) emissions from facilities we operate were 76 million tonnes on a CO2-equivalent basis in 2014, up from 73 million tonnes of CO2 equivalent in 2013.

 We expect that maintaining the energy efficiency levels of recent years will be more difficult in the future as existing fields age and new production comes from more energy-intensive sources.
 This is expected to increase our GHG emissions over time.

 Our focus is on the direct and indirect emissions of the companies and joint ventures where we are the operator.

 For information on the limitations of our GHG data see the GHG Assurance data tab.

 We have achieved external verification of our 2014 direct and indirect GHG data from facilities we operate.

 See our GHG Assurance tab for more details.